joost-bosman/Pi-hole/README.md

-I haven't been able to fully test the system yet. (jet blocklist is My Raspberry Pi 4b doesn't have enough RAM capacity, and the current SD card was too small.
+note: I haven't been able to fully test the system.
+My Raspberry Pi 4b doesn't have enough RAM capacity, and the current SD card was too small.
-I'm going to test with a new 128GB SD card, using part of it as swap memory.
+I'm going to test with a new 128GB SD card, using a part of it as swap memory.

 With about a quarter of the blocklist, I already reached over 12 million domains.
 I expect to exceed 24 million with the full list.